-Investigate functional enrichment
+Investigation of functional enrichment

-If VLA, GWAS, or vQTL loci are linked to genome functions, significant variants should reside unevenly in regions of different classes.
-For example, the loci may be more abundant within or near genes than those in between genes.
-We use package ANNOVAR [26] to assign a functional class of each variant, such as intergenic or intronic variants.
-We also calculated the CADD score (combined annotation dependent depletion) [27] for each variant as a continuous measure of pathogenic tendency.
-We regressed the function class memberships and CADD scores on the variant rankings given by VLA, GWAS, and vQTL.
-If the loci are enriched in certain regions, the corresponding regression coefficients should be positive, and conversely, if the loci are depleted, the coefficient should be negative.
-We show the functional enrichment coefficient for BMI and T2D in table (1).
-Obviously, for BMI and T2D, variance loci (by VLA) are highly enriched in intergenic regions, while GWAS and vQTL loci are highly concentrated near or inside genes.
-As with the CADD scores, variance loci are depleted in high CADD score regions - regions of high pathogenic tendency.
-Although more GWAS and vQTL loci are near or within genes, they are more concentrated in non-protein coding segments (i.e., upstream, intronic, and downstream).
-For the fewer variance loci that are near or in genes, the distribution is relatively flat.
-Overall, variance loci are likely to take indirect, regulatory roles in genome molecule biology, while GWAS and vQTL loci are more directly involved in producing protein molecules.
+If VLA, GWAS, or vQTL loci are linked to genome functions, significant variants should reside unevenly in different regions.
+For example, the loci within or near genes may be more abundant than those between genes.
+We used the ANNOVAR package [26] to assign a functional class to each variant, such as intergenic or intronic variants.
+We also calculated the combined annotation dependent depletion (CADD) score [27] for each variant as a continuous measure of pathogenic tendency.
+We regressed the function class and CADD scores on the variant rankings from VLA, GWAS, and vQTL.
+If the loci are enriched in certain regions, the corresponding regression coefficients should be positive; conversely, if the loci are depleted, the coefficient should be negative.
+Table 1 shows the functional enrichment coefficients for BMI and T2D.
+For BMI and T2D, variance loci (from VLA) were highly enriched in intergenic regions while GWAS and vQTL loci were highly concentrated within or near genes.
+As with CADD scores, variance loci were depleted in regions with high CADD scores, indicating their high pathogenic tendency.
+Although there were more GWAS and vQTL loci within or near genes, they were more concentrated in non-protein coding segments (i.e., upstream, intronic, and downstream).
+For the few variance loci located within or near genes, the distribution was relatively flat.
+Overall, the results indicate that variance loci are likely to take indirect, regulatory roles in genome molecule biology while GWAS and vQTL loci are likely to be more directly involved in producing protein molecules.

-For a binary trait such as T2D, the functional distribution of GWAS and vQTL loci are nearly identical due to the high correlation between the rankings given by GWAS and vQTL, which is also why the overlapping performance in GxE enrichment benchmarks shown previously.
-When it comes to a continuous outcome such as BMI, where GWAS and vQTL rank the variants differently, the concentration of GWAS and vQTL loci differ regarding the CADD scores.
-In either case, the pattern of variance loci is distinct from GWAS and vQTL loci, providing a new perspective on the relative importance of each variant in terms of the potential in interaction.
+For a binary trait such as T2D, the functional distribution of GWAS and vQTL loci was nearly identical due to the high correlation between rankings from GWAS and vQTL.
+This is also the reason for the overlapping performance of GWAS and vQTL regarding GxE enrichment benchmarks.
+For the continuous outcome of BMI, GWAS and vQTL ranked the variants differently.
+The concentration of GWAS and vQTL loci also differs for CADD scores.
+For both binary and continuous outcomes, the pattern of variance loci is distinct from the pattern of GWAS and vQTL loci, providing a new perspective on the relative importance of each variant in terms of potential interaction.